 Typically, yes.
 Anything you add to your car insurance policy will almost certainly raise your premium.
 Your initial auto insurance coverage was most likely set together in accordance with the manufacturer’s factory guidelines.
 The potential repair expenses for a modified car will be more since the parts are more unique and, quite often, more expensive.

 According to insurance companies, drivers who make modifications to their vehicles are more likely to file a claim.
-This is due to a number of obvious reasons.
-The first is that the installation of expensive equipment and upgrades frequently increases the possibility of theft.
-Thieves may find cars that stand out more appealing than humdrum city runabouts.
+This is due to a number of reasons.
+The first one is that upgrades and expensive equipment installation frequently increase the possibility of theft.
+Thieves may find cars that stand out more appealing than normal ones.

 Second, improving the performance of your vehicle increases the likelihood of an accident.
 If you install a high-performance engine, car insurance companies can assume that you intend to use it to its full potential.
 This implies you may travel at higher speeds.
 The same may be said about larger tires, which can potentially impact safety.

 Almost all types of car modifications can impact your insurance rates.
 A vastly improved car, for example, may significantly boost its value.
 Alternatively, a shinier, more attractive car is more likely to be broken into or stolen.
-Furthermore, if you significantly improve the car’s power and performance, most insurance would consider the vehicle to be a higher accident risk.
+Also, if you improve the car’s power and performance significantly, most insurers will consider the vehicle to be at higher risk for accidents.

 Certain changes, however, will not affect your quote if they are expected to reduce the risk of an accident.
-We don’t consider tow bars or parking sensors to be modifications because a car with a tow bar is likely to be driven at a reduced speed for a portion of the time, and reversing with parking sensors reduces the likelihood of a crash.
+Insurance companies don’t consider tow bars or parking sensors as modifications.
+It is because a car with a tow bar can be driven only at a reduced speed, and reversing with parking sensors reduces the likelihood of a crash.

 Winter tires are one type of car modification that has caused a stir in recent years.
 We’ve heard cases where some insurers increased premiums or even refused coverage to drivers who installed winter tires.
 However, this shouldn’t be the case any longer.